 - Correspondent author should start by reviewing the Submission Checklist, where specific instructions are provided (only electronic submissions are accepted).

 - All authors must sign the Conflict of Interest disclosure form, and send them to the author for correspondence (do not submit these files through the online system).

-- Prepare a cover letter following ICMJE instructions: “Sending the Manuscript to the Journal“, and INCLUDE a sentence disclosing your potential conflicts of interest (or the absence).
+- Prepare a cover letter following ICMJE instructions: “Sending the Manuscript to the Journal“.
+Submit the cover letter as an different file.